Sundin/sundin.github.io/_drafts/breaking-synchronous-dependencies.md

 categories: Architecture
 ---

-A common challenge in software development is how to come up with non-functional requirements, such as the maximum response times of your API.
+A common challenge in software development is how to come up with and meet non-functional requirements, such as the maximum response times of your API.

 Two NFRs to consider is the average response time of a certain endpoint, as well as the percentage of outlier requests that will fall outside of the accepted time bounds.
 Such outliers will always be there, especially when designing a microservice architecture using lambdas with their dreaded cold starts which is common these days.